MSc Advanced Computer Science / Overview

-Thus we assume that all students on the course have a good background in computer science, reflected, for example, in solid programing and software development skills.
+We require that all applicants have a strong background in Computer Science reflected, for example, in solid programming and software development skills

 - How to apply

-For entry in the academic year beginning September 2016, the tuition fees are as follows:
+For entry in the academic year beginning September 2024, the tuition fees are as follows:

-UK/EU students (per annum): £9,000
+UK students (per annum): £14,500

-International students (per annum): £20,500
+International, including EU, students (per annum): £36,000

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.